simonbates/procdraw-old/README.md

 M-x run-lisp
 ```

-When expressions are evaluated in Lisp major mode buffers, they will
+When expressions are evaluated (C-x C-e) in Lisp mode, they will
 be sent to Procdraw.
 To make a Lisp buffer, you can open a Lisp file, or
 create a new buffer with: